logo

 The rise in natural language processing (NLP) language models have given machine learning (ML) teams the opportunity to build custom, tailored experiences.
 Common use cases include improving customer support metrics, creating delightful customer experiences, and preserving brand identity and loyalty.

 As a result, companies are able to drive tangible business results such as reducing support costs by routing customer support chats to relevant channels or increasing the conversion rate of upsell opportunities through AI augmented sales conversations.
-As we’ve seen with the virality and success of OpenAI's ChatGPT, we’ll likely continue to see AI powered language experiences penetrate all major industries.
+As we’ve seen with the success of OpenAI's ChatGPT, we’ll likely continue to see AI powered language experiences penetrate all major industries.

 Building a domain-specific chatbot on question and answer data